Globe rolls out local prepaid eSIM

 Subscribers can also manage multiple profiles using different mobile numbers on a single device, enabling them to effortlessly switch lines for various purposes such as after-office activities, travel, or any other aspect of their lifestyle.

-“Our transition to eSIM technology plays a pivotal role in our digital first strategy, greatly reducing our ecological footprint while offering customers a seamless way to embrace digital connectivity,” said Eric Tanbauco, Globe’s vice president of Mobile Prepaid Business.
+"Our transition to eSIM technology plays a pivotal role in our digital-first strategy, greatly reducing our ecological footprint while offering customers a seamless way to embrace digital connectivity,” Eric Tanbauco, Globe’s Vice President of Mobile Prepaid Business said.

 The Globe Prepaid Local eSIM is exclusive to new Globe Prepaid mobile numbers.
 Globe is dedicated to enhancing its offerings and plans to enable the conversion of existing prepaid physical SIMs to eSIMs in the future.